MrBlinky/Arduboy/board-support/readme.md

 * **OLED_SSD1309** defined when a variant with SSD1309 display is selected.

 For boards not having the builtin LED (only Leonardo and Micro have the LED) the standard Arduino define **LED_BUILTIN** is set to use the RxLED so the Blink example sketch will make the RX LED on Arduboy.

+## Arduboy +1K

+The Arduboy +1K board and variants are the same as above except that the Arduboy board uses the Cathy 3K Arduboy bootloader which gives you 1K more application space.
+If your Arduboy doesn't have this bootloader yet then you can burn it using the Arduino IDE.

 ### Package and Library locations